Skip to content

 Rich in active ingredients, the serum enhances the action of the cream to provide targeted care addressing specific skin concerns such as wrinkles, pigmentation spots, dull complexion, or imperfections.
 To be applied after toning lotion and before moisturizer, the serum can be used morning and/or evening to maximize its benefits.

-5. Facial oil
+5. Facial Oil

 Rich in vitamins, antioxidants, and essential fatty acids, facial oils help limit water loss, prevent dehydration, and strengthen the skin's barrier function.
 Due to their affinity with the skin, they also facilitate the diffusion of active ingredients by penetrating the skin layers.
 All skin types can benefit from their effects, including oily skin for which they can provide regulating function.